 For the first time, programming happened throughout the downtown, including Capitol Park, Grand Circus Park, and Paradise Valley, which had rarely been programmed before.
 Complementing the programming in the Grand Circus Park, the DDP restored the historic fountain and opened up new access and places for movable tables and chairs.
 The calendar of events lists hundreds of happenings across the core of the city.

-The DDP has long served as the manager of Campus Martius, a multi-million-dollar public square carved out of a traffic artery in 2004 (and one of PPS’s first major projects in the Motor City).
+The DDP has long served as the manager of Campus Martius, a multi-million-dollar public square carved out of a traffic artery in 2004 (a project that PPS led the visioning of starting in 1999).
 “Campus Martius was always envisioned as a grand central gathering place,” explains DDP Senior Vice President Bob Gregory, “but also to be a catalyst for economic development.
 Because the area was so devastated, with all of the empty buildings and vacant land, we needed to jump-start that core district.
 We wanted to create a space that wasn’t just beautiful, but had the ability to activate the area 365 days a year.”